-If you are prevented from continuing your studies for significant personal or medical reasons, you must apply for your studies to be interrupted.
+If you are prevented from continuing your studies for ill-health or some other legitimate cause, you must apply for your studies to be interrupted.
 You will be expected to provide a written, or word-processed, explanation of the circumstances, accompanied by professional third party evidence to support your request; interruption of studies will not be considered without third party evidence to support it.
 Interruption requests must be received before the final submission deadline for work on your programme.